Azure/Enterprise-Scale/docs/wiki/Deploying-Enterprise-Scale-BasicSetup.md

 On the *Azure Core setup* blade you will:

 - **Provide a prefix** that will be used to name your management group hierarchy **and** platform resources.
 - Choose between using dedicated subscriptions or a single subscription to host platform resources.

 **Please Note:** A dedicated platform subscriptions is in general recommended.
-However, some Customers have the requirement to host their plattform and applications wihtin a single subscription.
-The Trey Research Reference is aimed at Customers with this requirement.
+However, some Customers have the requirement to host their platform and applications within a single subscription.
+This tutorial is aimed at Customers with this requirement.

-  For the Trey Research scenario select **Single** and **provide a dedicated (empty) subscription** that will be used to host your Platform resources.
+  Select **Single** and **provide a dedicated (empty) subscription** that will be used to host your Platform resources.

   ![ESLZ-Company-Prefix](./media/ESLZ-Company-Prefix-singlesubscription.jpg)